TheVig Price Reaches $0.0009 on Exchanges (VIG)

 Buying and Selling TheVig

-It is usually not currently possible to buy alternative cryptocurrencies such as TheVig directly using US dollars.
-Investors seeking to trade TheVig should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy TheVig using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as TheVig directly using U.S. dollars.
+Investors seeking to acquire TheVig should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy TheVig using one of the aforementioned exchanges.

 Receive News & Updates for TheVig Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TheVig and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.